 What are the types of Trademark Infringement?

-When investigating trademark infringement, it’s important to understand that there are two categories of infringement:
+When investigating trademark infringement in an offline business or an online marketplace, it’s important to understand that there are two categories of infringement:

 - Direct Infringement occurs when a registered trademark’s exclusive rights are used without permission.
 It is a type of trademark infringement under the Trademark Act.
 It includes the following elements: